jody101000/ProceduralTreeGeneration/README.md

 ## Dependencies

 The project uses the following libraries:
-- GLFW 3.3 (Window management and OpenGL context)
+- GLFW 3.3: Window management and OpenGL context
-- GLAD (OpenGL loader)
-- GLM (Mathematics library)

-All the dependencies are stored in `external` folder.
+- GLAD: OpenGL loader
+- GLM: Mathematics library
+- ImGui: Immediate mode GUI library for parameter controls and interface
+- OpenMP: Used for parallel processing in tree growth calculations

 ## Building and Running